lukekarrys/resume/src/resume.md

 #### Managed front-end development emphasizing code reuse and repeatable development and deployment patterns for 100+ marketing sites

-- Managed a team creating front-end templates for a large stable of MVC data driven sites with an emphasis in cross-browser compatibility and HTML &amp; CSS reuse
+- Managed a team creating front-end templates for a large stable of MVC data driven sites
 - Worked as a team member writing full stack code (PHP, HTML, CSS, JS) for MVC websites
 - Wrote custom tooling to ease developer experience in writing, managing, and deploying many concurrent projects
 - Developed game logic AS3 classes, PHP and JS to create a isometric Flash games for deployment to Facebook